 Each DAB multiplex is broadcast using a specific frequency and the transmitters used by that specific DAB multiplex all use the same frequency.
 This is known as a single frequency network (SFN).
 If you can receive a service from more than one transmitter, then you get the benefit that your radio combines the signals from all the transmitters it can receive.
 If there is a problem with one of the transmitters you can receive, you may start to hear burbling noises or break up as there may now not be enough signals for good reception.

-Use our transmitter tool to see the status of your local transmitters and also to see if you are in a good DAB reception area.
+Use our transmitter tool to see the status of your local transmitters and also to see whether you are in a good DAB reception area.
 The transmitter tool can only show faults with BBC services.

 Interference to DAB

-Once a reception problem has been ruled out you will need to start eliminating possible electrical interference.
+Once a reception problem has been ruled out, you will need to start eliminating possible electrical interference.
 Our troubleshooting DAB interference help guide is a good starting place, or you can use our problem assistant tool.